German Catholic cardinal abandons medal over church abuse legacy | DW | 28.04.2021

 "It shows that churchly princes also are finally glancing at the people harmed," said Peter Bringmann-Henselder of a Cologne diocese advisory group, referring to the many children abused in the past by priests.

-Marx, since 2008 bishop in Munich, and from 2014 until 2020 chair of Germany's DBK Catholic Bishops Conference, had been due next Friday to receive Germany's top Order of Merit with Star — awarded to his DBK predecessors Robert Zollitsch and the late Cardinal Karl Lehrmann.
+Marx, a bishop in Munich since 2008, and from 2014 until 2020 chair of Germany's Catholic Bishops Conference (DBK), had been due next Friday to receive Germany's top Order of Merit with Star — awarded to his DBK predecessors Robert Zollitsch and the late Cardinal Karl Lehrmann.

 Marx, 67, writing to Germany's head of state, President Frank-Walter Steinmeier, requested the cancelation of Friday's award ceremony that had been officially scheduled at Berlin's Bellevue Palace.